technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 17 - Integrate knowledge management in Dynamics 365 with Copilot Studio bots.md

 ![](./media/media18/image17.png)

-### Exercise 4 - Add the action to the Copilot Studio topic.
+### Task 4 - Add the action to the Copilot Studio topic.

 Perform the following steps to ensure that flow is properly configured and can now be replaced with **Search Dynamics 365 knowledge